<aside> ➡️

 Put simply for our use case: you can train an LLM to identify when something is being said in a post or comment.
 LLMs are much better at classifying complicated things such as broad topics (”politics” or “gender”).
 They can also classify tone, for example identifying “intimidation” or “negative sentiment” or “toxicity”.

-<aside> ➡️ Phoenix has a few available models that you can re-use and an option to work with you to build your own model.
+<aside> ➡️ Phoenix makes available a few complex models that you can apply to your data.
 Jump to: apply a complex model.

 </aside>